carmelo0x63/weakCryptogra.py/README.md

 **WARNING**: **weak** cryptography ahead!
 Use `weakCryptogra.py` as a sandbox for introductory courses and experiments.

 The code has been entirely rewritten but it's heavily inspired by Al Sweigart's wonderful series of books.
-Particularly [Cracking Codes with Python](https://inventwithpython.com/cracking/).
+Particularly [Cracking Codes with Python](https://inventwithpython.com/cracking/).<br/>
+The repository stores a copy of [CrackingCodesFiles.zip](https://inventwithpython.com/CrackingCodesFiles.zip) from the same website.<br/>

 **Disclaimer**: the files contained herewith are clearly an implementation of **weak** cryptographic functions.</br>
 Use them to try and learn as you please. **Never** use them for any serious, real-life applications!